summa-tx/bitcoin-spv/js/README.md

-## Bitcoin SPV Proofs in Solidity
+## Bitcoin SPV Proofs in JavaScript

 ### What is it?

-`bitcoin-spv` is a collection of Solidity libraries for working with Bitcoin transactions in Solidity contracts.
+`bitcoin-spv` is a collection of JavaScript functions for working with Bitcoin transactions.
 Basically, these tools help you parse, inspect, and authenticate Bitcoin transactions.

 ### IMPORTANT WARNING